pauliacomi/pyGAPS/docs/manual/isotherm.rst

 via the data access functions :ref:`above <isotherms-manual-data>`.
 The conversion functions are:

+    - :meth:`~pygaps.core.pointisotherm.PointIsotherm.convert` which can
+      handle any conversion quantities.
     - :meth:`~pygaps.core.pointisotherm.PointIsotherm.convert_loading` will
       permanently convert the unit or basis loading of the isotherm, for example from molar in *mmol* to mass in *g*.